Introduction

 auditors

-In order to render the TOChina Summer School at least temporarily accessible to students and professionals who are unable to attend the entire duration of the course (2 weeks), a maximum of 15 auditors will be admitted online for each session.
+In order to render the TOChina Summer School at least temporarily accessible to students and professionals who are unable to attend the entire duration of the course (2 weeks), a maximum of 5 auditors will be admitted for each session.

 Anyone can apply to audit one or more sessions.
 Unsuccessful Summer School applicants too may re-apply as auditors.
 There is no restriction on the number of sessions a single auditor may attend.
 The cost for attending each session as auditors is EUR 100.00.